KabsaA/groupGif/README.md

-# How to Use This Starter Code
+# This is Our Gif Search Project

 This Code is Brought to you by Kabsa and Kaniet: